slim-template/slim/README.md

     a href="http://#{url}" Goto the #{url}

+The attribute value will be escaped by default.
+Use == if you want to disable escaping in the attribute.

+    a href=="&amp;"

 #### Ruby attributes

 Write the ruby code directly after the `=`.
 If the code contains spaces you have to wrap